eformat/namespace-networkpolicy-controller/README.md

-# Microsegmentation controller
+# Namespace NetworkPolicy Metacontroller controller

-Networkpolicy applied based on namespace
+Networkpolicy applied based on Namespace annotations

 annotation example (these go on a service object):